-Alzheimer’s disease is a type of dementia where an ongoing decline of brain function affects the sufferer’s memory, thinking skills, ability to care for themselves, and other mental abilities.
+Alzheimer’s disease is a type of dementia where an ongoing decline of brain function affects the sufferer’s memory, thinking skills, care for themselves, and other mental abilities.
 Mood swings and difficulty processing language are other symptoms.
 Age and genetics are the most significant risk factors in developing Alzheimer’s, but depression, hypertension, and head injuries are also contributing factors.
 Those with Alzheimer’s may also develop optic neuropathy (nerve pain in the eye or eyes).
 Over 55 million people worldwide have Alzheimer’s disease.

 - THC could be beneficial for removing beta-amyloid, the plaque-causing protein.